 About Us

 This eco-conscious event will be educational and community-oriented involving local and national fungi groups.
+Using Fungi as the focus we hope to inspire and re connect people with nature.
 The festival aims to cover Mushroom identification, cultivation, microscopy, DNA sequencing and topics surrounding the soil food web, composting, permaculture & and rewilding.

 Most importantly, we will celebrate the people at the forefront of mycology in the UK and beyond.